 Our commitment to respecting human rights is underpinned by our implementation of the United Nations Guiding Principles on Business and Human Rights (UNGPs).
 The information in this regard is set out below and organized in line with the UNGPs Reporting Framework.
 We will continue to enhance our human rights reporting over time as we advance site-level Human Rights Impact Assessments using a risk-based approach and continue to embed human rights considerations across our business.

 The Voluntary Principles on Security and Human Rights serve as guidelines for our security and human rights programs, including interactions with host government police and military personnel, as well as private security contractors.
-We have remained active in the Voluntary Principles Initiative since it was first established in 2000 and completed a two-year term on the Voluntary Principles Initiative Steering Committee and Voluntary Principles Association Board of Directors in early 2018.
+We are committed to the Voluntary Principles and have remained an active participant in the Voluntary Principles Initiative since it was first established in 2000.
+We completed a two-year term on the Voluntary Principles Initiative Steering Committee and Voluntary Principles Association Board of Directors in early 2018.
 Our 2017 Annual Report to the Voluntary Principles Plenary includes country implementation details for Indonesia and Peru, as these countries represent our higher risk environments in terms of security and human rights.
-The report includes information on a series of sporadic shooting incidents experienced by our PTFI operation in Indonesia starting in August 2017.
+The report includes information on a series of sporadic shooting incidents experienced by our PTFI operation in Indonesia starting in August 2017..

 PT Freeport Indonesia